-Offered: Spring (no prerequisites)
+Offered: Spring (no prerequisites) - in person

 What are the secrets of the French diet?
 Why did UNESCO declare French meals part of the world’s intangible cultural heritage?
 In what ways is the gastronomy of France still relevant today?